 • A couple of ashtrays filled with cigarette butts were left on the balcony even though the listing stated that it was no-smoking

 • Towels were old, and some had holes

 • The Wi-Fi did not work

-Our assessment of the apartment was that it wasn’t luxury by any meaning of the word and it certainly wasn’t worth the rental price.
-It was ‘basic’ and should not have been listed as a luxury apartment.
-We ended up checking into a three-star hotel which was so much nicer.
+Our assessment of the apartment was that it wasn’t luxury by any meaning of the word, and it certainly wasn’t worth the rental price.
+It was ‘basic’ and not a luxury apartment.
+We ended up checking into a three-star hotel which was so much better.
 The hotel bedrooms were clean, comfy and seemed to be very luxurious after our experience.
 I think this was down to the basics of quality bedding, a comfy bed, fluffy towels and a shower which worked.

 Petersham Linen Union Armchair from The White Company

 If you are a host, you have a responsibility, to be honest about the space you are renting out.
 The guests could be booking the accommodation for their honeymoon, or it could be their holiday of a lifetime.
 Think about your responsibility to these people because you have their valuable holiday time in your hands.

 Luxury Holiday Home Rental Check List For Hosts

 As my blog features positive content, so I’ve decided to take this experience to help others with my knowledge and insights.
 You should aim to provide guests with the best experience you can, think five-star hotel or boutique hotel.
 Here is a checklist for anyone who is deciding whether their apartment or home is luxurious.

 300 Thread Count Egyptian Cotton Sateen Bed Linen from The White Company